anirudhsengar/Aura-XAI-Trading-Platform/README.md

 ## *Aura - The Explainable AI Trading & Investment Platform*

-*   *Project Name:* Aura
-*   *Version:* 1.0 (Implemented)
-*   *Date:* 2025-08-07
-*   *Project Lead:* anirudhsengar

 ---

 ### *1. Executive Summary*

-Aura is a **fully functional** web-based platform that successfully demystifies algorithmic trading for retail investors, data science students, and quantitative analysts.
+Aura is a **fully functional** web-based platform that demystifies algorithmic trading for retail investors, data science students, and quantitative analysts.
 The platform has achieved its core innovation of integrating *Explainable AI (XAI)* to provide transparent, intuitive, and trustworthy insights into AI-driven trading strategies.

 **✅ CURRENT CAPABILITIES:**
 - Complete backtesting platform with 4+ trading strategies